Lampang province: Economy

 Lampang is known for the production of ceramic goods and its mining operations.
 A great deal of ball clay, china stone, and lignite are extracted from the surrounding mountains.

 There are more than 200 ceramic factories in and around Mueang Lampang District.
 Most are small- to medium-sized operations producing novelties (plant pots, dolls), tableware, and building materials (tiles, railings).

 The largest coal fired power plant in Southeast Asia is in Mae Mo District near the lignite mining area.
 The plant uses lignite as fuel.
 The largest concrete plant is also north of Mueang Lampang.
 This is also powered by lignite.
 Limestone is another abundant rock mined in Lampang.

 Agriculturally, the province produces rice and pineapples.

 Symbols

 The provincial seal shows a white rooster inside the entrance to the Phra That Lampang Luang Temple.
 According to local legend, Buddha visited the province.
 The god Indra worried that the people would not wake up by themselves to show respect to Buddha, and therefore woke them by transforming himself into a white rooster.

 The provincial flower is the Heliconia (Heliconia sp.), and the provincial tree is the Indian Elm (Holoptelea integrifolia).
 According to the legend, this tree was planted in the temple during Buddha's visit.
+The provincial aquatic life is the horseface locah (Acantopsis dialuzona).